Mobility Program Guidelines 2019

 - the Applicant has appropriate strategies and services in place to support Student welfare and safety (see Section 7.2 and 7.3);

-- that if and where any personal details of a third party are included in an application for funding, the third party has been made aware of, and given their permission for those details to be included in the application for funding; and
+- that if and where any personal details of a third party are included in an application for funding, the third party has been made aware of, and given their consent for those details to be included in the application for funding; and

 - the Applicant acknowledges that giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth).